bobbyiliev/introduction-to-bash-scripting/ebook/en/content/014-creating-custom-bash-commands.md

 alias conn="netstat -plant | grep '80\|443' | grep -v LISTEN | wc -l"
 ```

-That way we are creating an alias called `conn` which would essentially be a 'short cut' for our long `netstat` command.
+That way we are creating an alias called `conn` which would essentially be a 'shortcut' for our long `netstat` command.
 Now if you run just `conn`:

 ```bash
 conn